python-sdbus/python-sdbus/docs/asyncio_quick.rst

 Subclass Overrides
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you define a subclass which overrides a declared dbus method or property you need to use :py:func:`dbus_method_async_override` and :py:func:`dbus_property_async_override` decorators.
+If you define a subclass which overrides a declared D-Bus method or property you need to use :py:func:`dbus_method_async_override` and :py:func:`dbus_property_async_override` decorators.
 Overridden property can decorate a new setter.